andikatjacobdennis/C-Sharp-Advanced/README.md

 14.17 Advanced Pattern Matching
 14.18 New Language Keywords
 14.19 Modern C# Coding Best Practices
+14.20 New Syntax Features
+14.21 Language and Library Improvements
+14.22 Working with New Language Features
+14.23 Compatibility with .NET Versions
+14.24 Refactoring with New Features
+14.25 Future Trends in C#
+14.26 Leveraging New Features in ASP.NET Core

 ### **15. Garbage Collection and GC Patterns**
 15.1 Introduction to Garbage Collection